daoodaba975/taaru/README.md

 ## Contributing
-Found something strange🤔 new functionality suggestion or more<br>
+Found something strange 🤔 new functionality suggestion or more<br>
 You can tell me **[here](https://github.com/daoodaba975/taaru/issues)** 👨🏾‍💻<br>
 Also, you might want to check out the **[Contributing Guide](https://github.com/daoodaba975/taaru/blob/master/Contributing.md)** 🤝🏾